-The objective of the Program is to minimize the improper disposal of Program Products by providing an effective collection program and ensuring that the collected materials are either recycled or disposed of in an environmentally responsible manner.
-The Program encourages consumers to return their unwanted Program Products to Program collection sites, rather than disposing of them improperly in the garbage or directly into the environment.
+The objective of the Program is to minimize the improper disposal of Program Products by providing an effective collection program and ensuring that the collected materials are either reused or recycled or disposed of in an environmentally responsible manner.
+The Program encourages consumers buy the right amount, use up the products they buy and to dispose their unwanted Program Products (the "B.U.D.
+Rule") through the Program, rather than disposing of them improperly in the garbage or directly into the environment.
 In addition to the Program, consumers or end users may contract with hazardous waste management companies to dispose of their unwanted products.
-The Program strives to manage collected Program Products using the highest option on the pollution prevention hierarchy as set out under section 5(1)(c)(v) of the Regulation, where economically feasible and viable.
-The application of the pollution prevention hierarchy and the management of each product varies depending on options available and economic feasibility, including appropriate recycling technologies, qualified service providers, and operational costs related transportation and management of the materials.
+The Program strives to manage collected Program Products using the highest option on the pollution prevention hierarchy as set out under section